carlosfl12/GuardianOfTheRealm/README.md

 # Notes

 I'm currently researching to find out which system best suits my idea, so changes will be uploaded over the days.

+This is also to test my skills in unreal engine and c++.